 Dupe 2: Cockspur

 I had never heard of this ingredient before coming across the One Love Organics serum below.
-But I am quite intrigued!
+But I was quite intrigued!
 OLO put two years of extensive research and development behind it, although I could not find any solid studies myself (to be frank I was a little nervous to do an internet search on it because of the name HAHA you never know what you’re gonna find these days).
 Cockspur is naturally rich in isoflavones and bioflavonoids and is supposed to offer comparable clarifying and youth-boosting outcomes to retinol while supporting the skin microbiome.

 Clean products with cockspur: